drcmda/react-springy-parallax/README.md

     ...
 ```

-Or a zero timer for a regular old-school paralax:
+Or a zero timer for a tame, old-school parallax:

 ```js
 effect={(animation, toValue) =>